 On this page, we promote Danielle’s own work.
 Below, you’ll find her bio, brief podcasts on each of her books, and links to purchase her books.
 To find out more about her, please visit her author’s site by clicking clicking here.

 Danielle Cadena Deulen is a poet, essayist, and podcast host of “Lit from the Basement.”
 She is the author of three books and a chapbook: Our Emotions Get Carried Away Beyond Us (2015), which won the Barrow Street Book Contest, American Libretto (2015) which won the Sow’s Ear Chapbook Contest; The Riots (2011), which won the AWP Prize in Creative Nonfiction and the GLCA New Writers Award; and Lovely Asunder (2011), which won the Miller Williams Arkansas Poetry Prize and the Utah Book Award.
 She served as the 2007-2008 Jay C. and Ruth Halls Poetry Fellow at the University of Wisconsin-Madison.
 She has been the recipient of an Oregon Literary Fellowship, The Renjen Prize for Faculty Excellence, an Ohio Arts Council Individual Excellence Award, and three Dorothy Sargent Rosenberg Awards.
 Her poems and essays have appeared in many journals, including The Iowa Review, The Kenyon Review, The Utne Reader, as well as several anthologies, including Best New Poets, and After Montaigne: Contemporary Essayists Cover the Essays.
-She lives in Oregon where she is an associate professor of English at Willamette University.
+She is an assistant professor for the graduate writing program at Georgia State University in Atlanta.